-Story: Motorfoɔ (pronounced motofwoh) means “motorbike riders” in Twi, the language spoken across Ghana.
-The word conjures up images of grown men riding motorbikes which is a common sight in Ghana.
-Drive around Accra and you’ll see plenty of men riding bikes.
-If you see a woman on one, she is likely to be sitting behind the man; for the duration of the journey, he is in control.
+MotorfoÉ (pron: motofwoh).
+In Twi, this means motorbike riders.
+The word however conjures images of grown men riding motorbikes.
+This view, of course, is commonplace for a Ghanaian: Drive around Accra, or other parts of Ghana, and you are significantly more likely to see men riding motorcycles.
+If you do see a woman on a bike, she will most likely be sitting behind the man operating the two-wheeled vehicle.
+For the duration of the journey, he is in control.

-Motorcyclists in Ghana do not tend to comply with road rules.
-They run red lights, drive on the wrong side of the road and are reluctant to stop at zebra crossings.
-There are little or no legal penalties for their chaotic behaviour; the bedlam is recurrent, the power struggle exacerbated.
+When envisioning this image, it is important to note that motorcyclists in Ghana generally do not comply with road rules.
+They cross red lights, they drive on the wrong side of the road and they are more reluctant to stop at zebra crossings than cars are.
+There are little to no legal penalties to the motorcyclists' chaotic manner of navigating Ghana's streets.
+Thus, as is expected, the bedlam is recurrent, further corroborating the power struggle.

-Before my trip, I asked numerous people that are more familiar with the terrain about their experiences in Tamale, a predominantly Muslim and conservative part of Ghana.
-I received an extensive list of things to see, food to try and places to stay.
-In passing, one of my friends added “Oh, motorbikes!
-They’re everywhere!”
+Before my trip, I asked numerous people that are more familiar with the terrain about their experiences in Tamale.
+I received an extensive list of things to checkout, foods to try, places to stay.
+One of my friends added in passing, "Oh, motorbikes!
+They're everywhere!"

-So I knew to expect countless motorfoɔ in Tamale.
-But what I did not expect was the myriad of women driving them in kaba (traditional Ghanaian dress) and hijabs with young children strapped to their backs.
-Everyday transport in Tamale was redefining stereotypes in its own way.
+I now knew to expect countless motorfoɔ in Tamale (a predominantly Muslim and stereotypically conservative part of Ghana).
+What I did not expect was the myriad of women operating them in kabas* and hijabs, with young children strapped to their backs.
+Therein laid the beauty of everyday transportation in Tamale - redefining stereotypes in it's own little way.